-Over the past 30 years, Ketcham Inn Foundation, Inc. has had the privilege to receive significant household objects through the generosity of many families and supporters for the interior restoration.
+Over the past 34 years, Ketcham Inn Foundation, Inc. has had the privilege to receive significant objects through the generosity of many families and supporters for the interior restoration.
 The following is a brief collection of objects we have received.

-The collections committee encourages the donation of family household objects and furniture dating from 1693 to 1900 from the Terrell, Havens, Terry, and Ketcham families as well as other Long Island families from this time period.
+The collections committee encourages the donation of family household objects and furniture dating from 1693 to 1900 from the Terrell, Havens, Terry, and Ketcham families as well as other Long Island families with some association to the Ketcham Inn from this time period.

 The family of Steve and Ellen Bucci and Audrey Mondiks donated this portrait of John Symes Havens (1796-1864), a descendant of Jeremiah Havens and Mehitable Brown, the husband of Nancy Floyd Smith, and the father of Joseph Conklin Havens (family that owned most of East Moriches).